[This article was first published in January 2017 and has been revised and expanded.]

-One of the common problems for most homes is storage space.
-After junk removal, finding places to keep everything can be a challenge.
+One of the common problem for most homes is storage space.
+Without junk removal, finding places to keep everything can be a challenge.
 Especially in the garage.

 If you park your car (or cars!) in your garage you are one of the few in America who do.
 It has been estimated that less than 20 percent of homeowners and renters in the United States use their garages for parking cars.
 Instead, most of us use the garage as an attached "storage unit."

 The problem most people run into when it comes to garage storage isn't so much a lack of space, but how to best use the space.

 This is just as true for the small, one-car garages as it is for the luxurious three car structures on some homes.
 Simply stacking boxes, plastic storage containers, and piles of stuff doesn't work well.

 Adding to the challenge is the fact that most residential garage spaces are not built with storage in mind - just cars and, of course, the water heater and maybe a furnace.

 What this means is that, in most structures, there are no shelves or closets of any kind - just bare walls and often open ceilings with exposed rafters.

 Doorways into and out of the garage have to be kept clear, and the large garage door, or doors, must be avoided, as well.
 This usually leads to unsightly, disorganized piles of stuff crammed into the open area of the garage, with a narrow path or two between doors.
 This is, of course, highly inefficient, awkward to move around, and even dangerous.
 Piles have been known to fall over and there is also the increasing fire danger as junk piles up everywhere.

 After the holidays, it is not unusual to find that with the arrival of new things received as gifts, many old things find their way to the garage.

 Because the weather in many parts of the country this time of year doesn't lend itself to garage sales and yard sales, most of this stuff continues to sit unmolested while gathering dust and perhaps field mice!
 The first step, then, is to get organized.